Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 <!-- START DESCRIPTION lightstreamer-example-stocklist-adapter-java -->

 This project includes the resources needed to develop a Data Adapter for the [Lighstreamer - Basic Stock-List Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript#basic-stock-list-demo---html-client) that is pluggable into Lightstreamer Server.<br>
 The Stock-List demos simulate a market data feed and front-end for stock quotes.
-They show a list of stock symbols and updates prices and other fields displayed on the page in real time.<br>
+They show a list of stock symbols and updates prices and other fields displayed on the page in real-time.<br>

 ## Details